-Try downhill skiing or snowboarding at Marmot Basin
+Go downhill skiing or snowboarding at Marmot Basin

 Marmot Basin is a ski and snowboard resort close to Jasper.
 Some hotels offer a shuttle service or you can pay approximately $15 and take the worry out of getting up the mountain on a snowy day.

-Skiing at Marmot is superb.
+The downhill skiing at Marmot is superb.
 I was very pleasantly surprised by the mountain, the layout and the diversity of terrain.
 It’s a particularly good place to ski if you’re with a group of varying abilities.
 Every lift apart from the Knob Chair, offers an easy, moderate or difficult run to the bottom, so families and groups can ski the run of their choice and meet again at the bottom.

 If you’re an intermediate or better skier don’t miss Highway 16 – a run that Milt Gilmour, my mountain host for the morning, says is groomed to perfection.
 Other musts include McCready’s Choice with a nice, soft long pitch, Solace and Charlie’s Bowl.

-Sign up for an ice climbing adventure in Maligne Canyon
+Try ice climbing in Maligne Canyon

 It might not be the first thing you think of – it certainly wasn’t for me but it turned out to be a huge thrill and a whole lot of fun.
 Most people explore Maligne Canyon on foot, wearing a pair of crampons.